Czech Gothic architecture: Early Gothic

 Portal of the church of Porta coeli Convent in Tišnov near Brno, Moravia, 1230s.

 Portal of the Old New Synagogue in Prague using vine-leaf motifs, after 1270.

 The Gothic style penetrated the Czech lands in the first half of the 13th century – in the time when the Romanesque style flourished in Bohemia and the High Gothic in France.
 In the 13th century the Kingdom of Bohemia became a stable country and the growth of the political and economical importance of Bohemia mirrored also in the art.
 Until that time the cultural development of the Czech lands was obviously delayed in comparison with Western Europe.
 In the 13th century many monasteries, convents, cities, towns and villages were founded.
 It was the time of colonization of the still uninhabited areas of the Kingdom.
 The Czech nobility accepted the culture of knights, so they listened to the German Minnesingers, participated in tournaments, got their coat of arms and built castles of stone.
 Thanks to the newly found silver mines the Kingdom was becoming richer (e. g.
 Jihlava, Stříbro or Kutná Hora).

-In the 1240s the last purely Romanesque churches were built (e.g. in Vinec, Potvorov, Tismice or Kondrac).
-In the 1230s the first Early Gothic buildings were built in the "transitional" style brought to Bohemia and Moravia by the Order of Cistercians.
+In the 1240s, the last purely Romanesque churches were built (e.g. in Vinec, Potvorov, Tismice and Kondrac).
+In the 1230s, the first early Gothic buildings were built in the "transitional" style brought to Bohemia and Moravia by the Cistercians.
 Their buildings were not very fancy and they often used leaf and berry motifs, especially on the capitals.
-The Cistercians were the most important builders of the very Early Gothic style architecture in the Czech lands.
+The Cistercians were the most important builders of the very early Gothic style architecture in the Czech lands.